NETWAYS/jenkins-training/Beispiel/09_triggered.md

  * Add a `Poll SCM` trigger
  * Set the schedule to 'every minute'
  * Apply and push the patch
+ * Wait for Jenkins to start the build itself

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add A trigger